ArvickC/FABMLA/README.md

 (2), FABMLA supports generalization — its abstract nature obfuscates internal methods, enabling compatibility with any agent behavior or type.

-(3), its integration with Unity3D provides unique features, allowing utilization of in-built Unity features such as 3D rendering, AI pathfinding, and physics engines which are the backbones to 3D simulations.
+(3), its integration with Unity3D provides unique features, allowing utilization of in-built Unity features such as 3D rendering, AI pathfinding, and physics engines which are the backbones of 3D simulations.
 Additionally, those familiar with Unity3D environment and `C#` should find FABMLA straightforward.

-The innerworkings of FABMLA is inspired by the architecture of [ABMU](https://github.com/cheliotk/unity_abm_framework); the core concept we introduce is _Steps_, an approach that enables behavior to be repeated throughout an episode, a single iteration of a simulation.
+The inner workings of FABMLA is inspired by the architecture of [ABMU](https://github.com/cheliotk/unity_abm_framework); the core concept we introduce is _Steps_, an approach that enables behavior to be repeated throughout an episode, a single iteration of a simulation.
 For example, an agent could move in a certain direction each _Step_ based on a custom algorithm.

 # Installation and Getting Started
 ### By Cloning Github